Epsilon (rocket): Epsilon S Block 1

-The first launch of Epsilon S was originally planned for 2023.
-However, on July 14, 2023, the solid-fueled second stage of Epsilon S failed during a test firing.
+In June 2023, a ground test of the E-31 was conducted at JAXA's Noshiro Rocket Testing Center.
+Ground testing of the M-35a is scheduled to be conducted in 2026 at the Tanegashima Space Center.

+Epsilon S

+In order to further increase the payload capacity of Epsilon, the Epsilon S Block 1's second stage M-35a is planned to be replaced with a larger solid-rocket motor designated E-21.

+Initially, the E-21 was to be introduced simultaniously with the SRB-3 first stage and E-31 third stage.
+However, on 14 July 2023, a test firing of the E-21 failed.
 The root cause was determined to be the "melting and scattering of a metal part from the ignition device", which damaged the propellant and insulation.
-Corrective measures were implemented and the stage was tested again on November 26, 2024; however, the second test also resulted in a failure 49 seconds after ignition, derailing plans for a launch by 31 March 2025.
+Corrective measures were implemented and the rocket motor was tested again on 26 November 26 2024; however, the second test also resulted in a failure 49 seconds after ignition.

-In July 2025, NHK reported that JAXA was reviewing its development plans for the Epsilon S. In order to expedite the first launch, it was proposed to defer planned improvements to the second stage and revert to using the proven, existing design of Epsilon.
-While this would entail performance being lower than originally planned, it could enable a launch around the end of 2026 at the soonest.
+In July 2025, NHK reported that JAXA was reviewing its development plans for the Epsilon S. In order to move up plans for a return to flight, the decision was made to defer planned improvements to the second stage and revert to using the proven, existing design of Enhanced Epsilon.
+While this would entail performance being lower than originally planned, it could enable a launch as early as late 2026.

 Launch history

-Epsilon launch vehicles are launched from a pad at the Uchinoura Space Center previously used by Mu launch vehicles.
-The maiden flight, carrying the SPRINT-A scientific satellite, lifted off at 05:00 UTC (14:00 JST) on 14 September 2013.
+Epsilon launch vehicles are launched from a pad at the Uchinoura Space Center previously used by Mu rockets.
+The first flight, carrying the SPRINT-A scientific satellite, lifted off at 05:00 UTC (14:00 JST) on 14 September 2013.
 The launch was conducted at a cost of US$38 million.

 On 27 August 2013, the first planned launch of the launch vehicle had to be aborted 19 seconds before liftoff because of a botched data transmission.
 A ground-based computer had tried to receive data from the launch vehicle 0.07 seconds before the information was actually transmitted.

-The initial version of Epsilon has a payload capacity to low Earth orbit of up to 500 kilograms, with the operational version expected to be able to place 1200 kg into a 250 by 500 km orbit, or 700 kg to a circular orbit at 500 km with the aid of a hydrazine fueled stage.
+The initial version of Epsilon, E-X had a payload capacity to low Earth orbit of up to 500 kilograms, with the Enhanced Epsilon expected to be able to place 1200 kg into a 250 by 500 km orbit, or 700 kg to a circular orbit at 500 km with the aid of a hydrazine fueled stage.